Find Grad Schools

 19 Yearly Graduations

 Baruch College is the 16th most popular school in the nation for students seeking a master's degree in entrepreneurship.
-Roughly 19,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-For the 2020-2021 academic year, 19 master's degrees were handed out to entrepreneurship majors at Baruch.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 53% were women.
+During the most recent year for which we have data, 19 people received their master's degree in entrepreneurship from Baruch.

 #17